radarbot-team/radarbot-team-best-pratices/localization/Localization.md

 ![Objective-C Initialization chain](statics/initInternationalization.png)

-if you wand add more languages, you can use the menu command Editor > Add Localization.
+If you want to add more languages, you can use the menu command Editor > Add Localization.
 Or right from the Info panel, press the + button and choose the language you want to add.
 Xcode will again ask which resources you plan to localize, and create a `[language code].lproj` folder for each.

 ![Objective-C Initialization chain](statics/StoriboardInternalization.jpg)